MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/prepare-to-apply-23h2-solution-update.md

 ### Run the validator

-1. Sign in to the machine where you installed the environment checker using local administrative credentials.
+1. Sign in to the server where you installed the environment checker using local administrative credentials.

 1. To run the validation locally on the server, run the following PowerShell command: